abhineet-gupta/gcd-smartphone-data/README.md

 *The run_analysis.R script assumes that the dataset's root is the current working directory.*

 Steps taken to produce the tidy dataset:
 	1. Merged the training and the test sets to create one data set.
 	2. Extracted only the measurements on the mean and standard deviation for each measurement.
-	3. Used descriptive activity names to name the activities in the data set
+	3. Used descriptive activity names to name the activities in the data set.
 	4. Appropriately labelled the data set with their respective variable names.
 	5. Created an independent tidy data set (tidy_data.txt) with the average of each variable for each activity and each subject.

+Detailed steps are outlined in the run_analysis.R script as comments.